alco/cloaked-octo-robot/Readme.md

 This is general introduction to Elixir aimed at a wide audience: from people who are new to both Erlang and Elixir to programming veterans who are interested in Elixir's design and philosophy.

 In this tutorial I will guide you from a basic TCP echo server to a fully functioning HTTP web-server able to server static and dynamic content.
 Currently, this is still very much a WIP (work in progress).
+Parts 1 & 2 have been finished, Part 3 is in a draft stage.

 Preliminary table of contents: